-- ↘ Utilize social media platforms to help generate awareness of key events, initiatives and activities. - □ Continue to expand blog postings to support local restaurants, hotels, and other businesses. - ↘ Utilize public relations/social media efforts to generate greater awareness of Irving CVB activities in "selling" Irving. - Provide internal social media training so ICVB and ICC staff members can contribute to the numerous platforms and blogs. - Expand the Spirit of Irving Hospitality Awards to include outside nomination submissions through the irvingtexas.com website. - ∞ Continue to support and grow the Irving High Spirited Citizens Awards program. - Solution Utilize National Travel and Tourism Week to promote the economic importance of the hospitality industry to elected officials and the local community. - ↘ Leverage Board Community Engagement Committee for greater outreach into the community. - Solution >>> As budget allows, host Community Engagement Bus Tours to showcase the venues clients and media visit when attending familiarization tours of Irving. - Provide outreach to local media on a regular basis; aid local media with segments, remotes and promotions in Irving when appropriate. - Provide educational media opportunities for destination partners on basic public relations efforts, including primers on generating media coverage, navigating social media and promotional opportunities available through the bureau.
+- utilize social media platforms to help generate awareness of key events, initiatives and activities - Continue to expand blog postings to support local restaurants, hotels, and other businesses. - utilize public relations/social media efforts to generate greater awareness of Irving CVB activities in "selling" Irving. - Provide internal social media training so ICVB and ICC staff members can contribute to the numerous platforms and blogs. - Submissions Expand the Spirit of Irving Hospitality Awards to include outside nomination submissions through the irvingtexas.com website. - Continue to support and grow the Irving High Spirited Citizens Awards program. - utilize National Travel and Tourism Week to promote the economic importance of the hospitality industry to elected officials and the local community. - u As budget allows, host Community Engagement Bus Tours to showcase the venues clients and media visit when attending familiarization tours of Irving. - Provide outreach to local media on a regular basis; aid local media with segments, remotes and promotions in Irving when appropriate. - Provide educational media opportunities for destination partners on basic public relations efforts, including primers on generating media coverage, navigating social media and promotional opportunities available through the bureau. - $\,\,\,$ With ICVB Sales, engage Irving hoteliers with ICVB programming.